 When will Sitecore Experience Edge be available?

-We announced Sitecore Experience Edge on December 7, 2020 and availability is planned for early 2021.
+We announced Sitecore Experience Edge on December 7, 2020.
+Sitecore Experience Edge for Content Hub will be generally available on February 9th, 2021 and Sitecore Experience Edge for XM will be available shortly thereafter.
 Expanded SaaS functionality, including Experience as a Service (XaaS) use cases, is planned for later in 2021.

 What’s the difference between how Sitecore Experience Edge delivers content from Content Hub to a website and the existing method through Sitecore Experience Platform (XP)?